toledy/spotify/data_mining.md

 Once all data is extracted from Spotify, the next step is to combine the separate dataframes (i.e., for playlists, audio features and artists) and to perform some initial feature engineering in the hope of creating useful data for inference and prediction of playlist success.

 The first step is to load all the dataframes separately.
+Beginning with the playlist dataframe.